HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/PerformanceTuning/WebContentManagementTuning/TuningviatheIntegratedSolutionsConsole/WCMConfigurationService.md

 ### How to Set

-In the WebSphere Integrated Solutions Console Resources -> Resource Environment -> Resource Environment Providers -> WCM WCMConfigService ->Custom properties
+In the WebSphere Integrated Solutions Console Resources > Resource Environment > Resource Environment Providers > WCM WCMConfigService >Custom properties

 Name: connect.moduleconfig.ajpe.contentcache.secured.cache.group.subset
 Value: <groups to be used in filter>